-The words ” IRS audit ” brings anxiety and a cloud of hassles in the mind of every taxpayer, even if he/she knows there are no faults in their return.
-So, his question ” What does being audited by the IRS mean?” requires a detailed answer.
-Theoretically, an IRS tax audit of your tax return is nothing but close scrutiny of your income declaration, your claim of exemptions and other various tax deductions.
-Basically, the IRS checks whether your claim is correct and as per the US Code 26.
-The process of IRS audit is frightening for amny and stories are full of anxious moments in the life of taxpayers.
+The words ” IRS audit “bring anxiety and a cloud of hassles in every taxpayer’s mind, even if he/she knows there are no faults in their return.
+So, his question, ” What does being audited by the IRS mean?” requires a detailed answer.
+Theoretically, an IRS tax audit of your tax return is closely scrutinising your income declaration, your claim of exemptions , other tax deductions and tax credits specially earned income tax credit etc. Basically, the IRS checks whether your claim is correct and as per the US Code 26.
+The process of an IRS audit is frightening for many, and stories are full of anxious moments in the life of taxpayers.

-What are the Chances of Being Audited by IRS?
+What are the chances of being audited by the IRS?

-Let us first examine the chances of being audited by the IRS in 2021 or 2022.
-Frankly, it is extremely low, if we go by the past history of selection for audit numbers.
+Let us first examine the chances of the IRS audit in 2021 or 2022.
+Frankly, it is extremely low if we go by the past history of selection for audit numbers.
 Read below the US Treasury Report Number 2021-30-011 that says less than 1 % of the total return filed in FY 2018 were selected for IRS audit in FY 2019

 Taxpayers filed more than 199 million returns during Calendar Year 2018, of which 771,095 returns (less than 1 percent) were examined in FY 2019.
 The number of returns examined has declined 44 percent since FY 2015, when 1.4 million were examined.
 The decline in examinations is the result of decreases in staffing.
 The number of IRS examination staff decreased 18 percent from 11,267 in FY 2015 to 9,198 in FY 2019.

-Income wise selection of cases for its audit in 2020
+Income wise selection of cases for IRS audit in 2020

-The income-wise selection of tax returns filed for 2016 was selected for IRS audit through 2020 shows that chances of selection of scrutiny of your tax return by IRS is quite slim unless you have some grame errors and triggers for tax audit.
+The income-wise selection of tax returns filed for 2016 was selected for IRS audit through 2020 shows that the chances of selection of scrutiny of your tax return by the IRS are quite slim unless you have some grave errors or some other triggers for an IRS tax audit.